volodymyrhudyma/blog/content/blog/create-custom-middleware-in-redux.md

 }
 ```

-Each middleware that is passed to the **applyMiddleware** receives store's **dispatch** and **getState()** functions as named arguments and returns a function.
+Each middleware receives **store** as an argument (it can be destructured to get access to the **dispatch** and **getState** store methods) and returns a function.

-The returned function is given a **next** middleware's dispatch method and it should return another function.
+That function will be given the **next** middleware's dispatch method, and is expected to return a function of **action** calling **next(action)** with a potentially different argument, at a different time, or even not calling it at all.

-The last function receives **action** as an argument and is expected to call or not to call **next(action)**, depending on whether we want to continue the chain of actions or not.
+The last middleware in the chain will receive the real store's dispatch method as the **next** parameter, thus ending the chain.

-It sounds complicated, so let's better look at its signature:
+It may sound complicated at first, so let's better look at its signature:

 ```javascript
 const logger = ({ dispatch, getState }) => next => action => {};